Diocese of Manchester, New Hampshire: Sexual abuse

-In 2003, the diocese reached a settlement with the Attorney General..
-The settlement spared the diocese from being criminally charged.
-In all, in the period of 2002 to 2003, the diocese agreed to a $15.5 million settlement involving 176 claims of sex abuse.
-The May 2003 settlement of 61 abuse claims for $6.5 million, handled by Manchester attorney Ovide M. Lamontagne as diocese counsel, saved the diocese from criminal prosecution.

 A 2003 report by the Attorney General revealed that Gendron helped a priest accused of sexual abuse avoid criminal charges.
-In 1975, police in Nashua, New Hampshire, had arrested Reverend Paul Aube, a diocese priest, after finding him with a boy in a car, both with their pants down.
+In 1975, police in Nashua, New Hampshire, had arrested Paul Aube, a diocese priest, after finding him with a boy in a car, both with their pants down.
 Aube, who had admitted to acts of sexual abuse in 1972, confessed his guilt to Gendron.
 He asked Gendron to send him for treatment and relieve him of parish duties.
 Instead, Gendron called the Nashua police chief to drop charges against Aube.
 Gendron then transferred Aube to a parish in Rochester, New Hampshire.
-In 1981, the mother of a 15-year-old boy discovered Aube having sex with him in the church rectory.
+In 1981, the mother of a 15-year-old boy discovered Aube abusing him.
 When advised of the new allegation, Gendron did not report Aube to the police.
 In 2002, Aube turned himself into New Hampshire state authorities and became a cooperating witness.

-In 2004, Reverend Leo Landry, a priest convicted of sexually abusing minors, described a meeting that he had with Bishop Primeau in 1967.
-A woman had complained to Primeau that Landry had been seen having sex with her 13-year-old son at the family's lakeside camp in Milton, New Hampshire.
-Primeau summoned Landry to a meeting, in which Landry confessed his guilt.
-Primeau told him to stay away from the boy and write a letter of apology to the family.
-According to Landry, he never wrote the letter and Primeau never reported him to authorities or removed him from ministry.

-In July 2019, the diocese released a list of 73 priests and religious order members who were "credibly accused" of committing acts of sexual abuse.
+In 2004, Leo Landry, a priest convicted of sexually abusing minors, was sentenced to lifetime probation.In July 2019, the diocese released a list of 73 priests and religious order members who were "credibly accused" of committing acts of sexual abuse.
 Some of those listed were criminally convicted, defrocked, removed from public ministry, or died without receiving punishment.

-In July 2021, Bishop Libasci was named in a lawsuit accusing him of child molestation between 1983 and 1984 when he was parochial vicar at Saints Cyril and Methodius Parish School in New York.
-The plaintiff, then 12 or 13 years old, said that Libasci fondled his genitals on "numerous occasions", including one instance when the boy was setting up the altar for mass.
-Libasci denied the accusations.
-In August 2021, the Archdiocese of Boston announced a formal investigation into the accusations.
-The plaintiff died in July 2024, leaving the outcome of the lawsuit uncertain.